codecarrotlabs/blog.codecarrot.net/_posts/design/illustrator/2017-09-16-how-to-draw-a-heart-shape-in-adobe-illustrator.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/QDbzZu8l1pM?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-**Pro Tip:** If you, not a pro in creating illustrations, using [Logogenie](https://www.logogenie.fr/) to create cheap logo easily.
+**Pro Tip:** If you, not a pro in creating illustrations, using Logogenie to use an [online logo maker](https://www.logogenie.fr/), creating cheap logo easily.
 It has more than +3000 logo templates and provides social network packages, high definition JPG, PNG, PDF and vector files.